damioresegun/Sulawesi_microbiome/README.md

 - `-k`: The sequencing kit used for the experiment
 - `-f`: The flowcell used for the experiment
 ### Main Pipeline -- NanoMetaPipe
 The bulk of the pipeline is carried out using the `NanoMetaPipe.py` script.
-For full instructions of how to run this script, go to: [Pipeline Breakdown].
+For full instructions of how to run this script, go to: [NanoMetaPipe Options](https://github.com/damioresegun/Sulawesi_microbiome/wiki/NanoMetaPipe-Options).
 For a quick run, open the `runMetaPipe.sh` and provide the information for the required variables
 | Variable      | Information needed                                                           |
 | ------------- | ---------------------------------------------------------------------------- |
 | NanoMetaPipe  | Full path to the NanoMetaPipe.py script                                      |